Hi, my name is

 Grade: Distinction

-2018 - 2022
+Sept 2018 - Jun 2022

-BSc in Biological Science
+BSc in Bioscience

 Southern University of Science and Technology

-Grade: Summa Cumme Laude
+Grade: Summa Cum Laude

 Publications